 Similarly, if you want to create a secure drop box—where users can export files to your extension but can’t open, browse, or otherwise view them—remove all the modes except

 UIDocumentPickerSupportedFileTypes array contains a list of uniform type identifiers that your extension supports.
 Your extension appears as an option only when the type of files being transferred match at least one of the UTIs listed in this array.
-By default, the
+To match all document types, include both

 NSExtensionMainStoryboard entry holds the name of your extension’s storyboard.
 The storyboard’s initial view controller must be your